 Have you ever wondered why countless crunches and healthy eating have not resulted in the flat stomach you deserve?
 You're not alone.
 Many women and men – particularly after significant weight loss or pregnancies - have stubborn fat, loose, lax skin and a protruding abdomen that do not respond to diet and exercise.
 Board-certified plastic surgeon Dr. Brian C. Reuben has years of experience and training in body contouring procedures.
-He performs abdominoplasty, often called a tummy tuck, in Midvale, Utah, to help people from in and around Salt Lake City improve their their physical appearance and emotional well-being.
+He performs abdominoplasty, often called a tummy tuck, in Midvale, Utah, to help people from Salt Lake City and surrounding cities improve their their physical appearance and emotional wellbeing.

 To find out if a tummy tuck can give you the look you envision for yourself, request a consultation online or call our office at (801) 747-2273.
 Dr. Reuben and his staff are eager to meet you and help you on your aesthetic journey.

 WARNING: This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.